When it comes to finding the quintessential day or weekend trip from Los Angeles, you cannot go wrong with a Santa Barbara day trip.

 You can also use Santa Barbara as a base to go on day trips to nearby towns such as the Danish-inspired town of Solvang or to explore Channel Islands National Park.

 Where to Stay in Santa Barbara

-Cheshire Cat Inn — This quaint bed and breakfast in a great location is the perfect place to stay for a romantic weekend away in Santa Barbara.
+Cheshire Cat Inn — This quaint bed and breakfast in a great location is the perfect place to stay for a romantic weekend away.
 They have a wonderful staff, a range of cosy and clean rooms available, and a fantastic breakfast is included in the room rate.
-Click here to see their latest prices

-Airbnb — If you want to have the privacy of your own apartment or are keen to stay with a Santa Barbara local in their home, then Airbnb is an excellent option for you.
-There are numerous properties available in Santa Barbara that can suit any taste or budget.
-If you’re new to Airbnb, you can click here to get up to $40 off your first stay!
+Private Rental — If you want to have the privacy of your own apartment, then a private rental is an excellent option for you.
+There are numerous properties available in Santa Barbara that can suit any taste or budget such as this modern condo in the centre of the city.

 Not quite what you’re looking for?
 Click here to browse other hotels in Santa Barbara!

-Going on a Santa Barbara day trip from Los Angeles or as part of a California road trip is one of the best decisions you could make.
-Though there is certainly enough to keep you occupied and give you a taste of the city in one day, you could easily spend two or three days in Santa Barbara and not get bored.
+Visiting Santa Barbara as a day trip from Los Angeles or as part of a California road trip is one of the best decisions you could make.
+Though there is certainly enough to keep you occupied and give you a taste of the city in one day, you could easily spend a few days in this coastal town and not get bored.

 Are you trying to plan the perfect day trip to Santa Barbara?
 Have any questions about this itinerary?
 Let us know in the comments!